Information for providers supporting people with a learning disability and / or autism

 - how infection prevention and control (IPC) and personal protective equipment (PPE) applies to supported living settings

 Section 3 of the national guidance documents below contains useful information and specialist advice related to the care of people with learning disabilities and/or autism:

 COVID-19: how to work safely in domiciliary care in England 7 October 2020

 COVID-19: how to work safely in care homes 7 October 2020

 The Social Care Institute for Excellence has developed the following guides:

 The Government has brought together all guidance related to coronavirus and home care in one place.
 The guidance document below answers frequently asked questions for providers who support and deliver care to people in their own homes, including supported living settings.

-Please refer to our infection control and PPE pages for local advice and guidance documents and links to related national guidance.
+Please refer to our Covid-19 Infection Prevention and Control and PPE pages for local advice and guidance documents and links to related national guidance.

 Local joint guidance from Staffordshire CCGs and Staffordshire Police on supporting people with a learning disability or autism is available here: